Nakanu/Angular2-sample/README.md

 # Angular2-sample
 Before run this sample, make sure follow the tutorial of angular2 to set up the environment.
+Some json files are already provided here.